 The Google Password Manager comes with many benefits, such as registration being done quickly, and making sure every account has a different password.
 However, some feel that being tied into Google’s ecosystem may be considered a drawback.

 The purpose of a password manager is to generate secure and different passwords that are centrally controlled.
-Google Password Manager has already been built-in Chrome, therefore, saving the user time and resources needed for another software.
+Google Password Manager has already been built-in Chrome, therefore, saving the user time and resources needed for other software.

 - Since it is linked to Google’s ecosystem, it will automatically detect the registration forms and fill in the password.